-- 2.1.10 The revenue budget provides an estimate of the annual income and expenditure requirements for the delivery of the PCC's strategic policies.
-It provides the CC with authority to incur expenditure and a basis on which to monitor the financial performance of the Force. - 2.1.11 The PCC should consult with the Chief Constable and other relevant partners and stakeholders in planning the overall annual budget which will include a separate force budget.
+- 2.1.10 The revenue budget provides an estimate of the annual income and expenditure requirements for the police service and sets out the financial implications of the PCC's strategic policies.
+It provides Chief Officers with authority to incur expenditure and a basis on which to monitor the financial performance of both the PCC and the Force. - 2.1.11 The PCC should consult with the Chief Constable and other relevant partners and stakeholders in planning the overall annual budget which will include a separate force budget.
 This will take into consideration funding from government and from other sources, and balance the expenditure needs of the policing service against the level of local taxation.
-This should meet the statutory requirements to achieve a balanced budget (Local Government Act 2003) and be completed in accordance with the statutory timeframe. - 2.1.12 The impact of the annual budget on the priorities and funding of future years as set out in the Police and Crime Plan and the medium term financial plan should be clearly identified.
+This should meet the statutory requirements to achieve a balanced budget (Local Government Act 2003) and be completed in accordance with the statutory timeframe. - 2.1.12 The impact of the annual budget on the priorities and funding of future years as set out in the Police and Crime Plan and the medium term financial strategy should be clearly identified.